Skip to content

 The stripboard is divided into multiple bays, each representing a stage in an aircraft's flight thread.

 Strips can be moved in between strip bays by clicking on their callsign, and clicking the bay where you want them to go, or by clicking on the green SID Trigger.
+A variety of keyboard shortcuts also exist.

 Selecting a track on the Ground Radar or ASD will select the relevant strip in OzStrips, and vice versa.